Type of Publication

 RECENT PUBLICATIONS

-Book of Extended Abstracts of the 12th Iberian Conference on Pattern Recognition and Image Analysis (IbPRIA 2025)
+Proceedings of the 12th Iberian Conference on Pattern Recognition and Image Analysis Part I

 Featured in: 12th Iberian Conference on Pattern Recognition and Image Analysis (IbPRIA 2025)